-The main aim of this memoire is to describe what domestic life, as a woman, was like before, during, and after The Great War.
-By doing this, Keen describes her family with much admiration and love.
-She emphasises the kindness of her brothers, and their bravery when they enlisted.
-Her mother is articulated as very loving, but unfortunately ill; however, her sister Winifred appears to be the most respected by Keen, due to her domestic assistance towards their Mother’s health, and the upbringing of their youngest sibling, Ivy.
+Molly also aims to to describe what the stereotypical domestic life, as a woman, was like during these times.
+Molly does this through her sister Winifred, who appears to be the most respected by Keen, due to her domestic devotion towards their Mother’s health, and the upbringing of their youngest sibling, Ivy.
 One of the purposes of this memoire is to show the reader how useful and essential her sister was in terms of gluing their family together during these distasteful times.
-The illness that their mother endured, and also Molly herself faced pneumonia for a short while, became the main catalyst in Molly’s desire to become a nurse.
+The illness that their mother endured, is also a huge factor in Molly’s desire to become a nurse.
 Regenia Gagnier, in her article Social Atoms: Working Class Autobiography, Subjectivity, and Gender, believes that “Working class autobiographies, often by people about whom little is known but the one work, have been declared lacking in the self-revelation and concomitant literary indices of literary autobiography” (Pg.
 336), but Keen challenges this idea by revealing her desire to become a nurse at the end of the memoire, which brings a feeling of hope and prosperity, which was non-existent after the outbreak of war.
-Another aim of the memoire was simply to describe her childhood, as her writing style is exceptionally modest and non-biased because she is recounting her early family life.

 Gagnier, Regenia, “Social Atoms: Working Class Autobiography, Subjectivity, and Gender”, Victorian Studies, Vol. 30, No. 3, 1987, pp 334-363

 Keen, Molly, “Childhood Memories 1903-1921”, Brunel University, 1987